-So, you’ve finally decided to move your store from Magento 1 to Magento 2?
+So, you’ve finally decided for Magento 2 Migration of your store?
 Good for you!

 Not only have a huge number of shops already migrated to Magento 2, so you’re lagging behind the competition, but also, by now, basically all new functionalities and innovations are being custom-made for Magento 2 and are not compatible with the older version.

 If you have already made the decision to migrate, we won’t waste anymore time persuading you and we’ll offer some useful tips and steps to consider in this process in order to make it as smooth and frustration-free as possible.